Character Creation

 • Starting Bonus: Add 1 die to Survival, then add 1 to either Endurance or Might

-• Starting Talent: Natural Survivor - When making Endurance rolls to Endure, count both 5s and 6s as successes.
-You can also use your Survival score instead of Swiftness when determining your place in Combat Flow.
+• Starting Talent: Natural Survivor — When making Endurance rolls to Endure, 1s no longer subtract from successes.
+You can also use your Survival score instead of Swiftness when determining your place in Initiative.

 Pathless

-You can become anything you want, limited only by your imagination, the story world, and your Wayfinder.
+You can become anything you want, limited only by your imagination, the story world, and your GM.

 • Starting Bonus: Add 2 dice to any of the 9 Traits

-• Starting Talent: Create a Starting Talent with your Wayfinder
+• Starting Talent: Create a Starting Talent with your GM

 Performer